medyassinekhlif/open-generative-studios/README.md

 Sessions use JWT tokens stored in HttpOnly and Secure cookies in production.
 Passwords are hashed with bcrypt, while email verification and reset flows rely on time-limited tokens.
 Protected routes verify the session before any action, then filter conversations, songs, accounts, and MIDI/WAV/PDF files by owner ID.

 Control is applied in layers.
-Middleware intercepts access to private pages and routes; API handlers re-verify identity before executing any sensitive operation.
+Middleware intercepts access to private pages and routes.
+API handlers re-verify identity before executing any sensitive operation.

 Error responses remain neutral to avoid revealing account existence.
 Google OAuth completes the local flow without bypassing these controls.
 After provider validation, the server links the identity to an internal account and applies the same quotas.
 Rate limiting based on Redis (with in-memory fallback) protects authentication entry points.